ThisUserIsSuperCool/CleanPLTrainer/readme.md

 I am currently exploring a decent lightning trainer.
 The aim is to develop a powerful tool to aid my research: writing the least code with maximum flexibility.

 Currently I am thinking and sharing about the rules and philosophy of the design.
 Based on the rules, I will explore how to use the powerful tools provided by lightning properly (I mean to avoid chaos).
-Short snapshot code may be availble.
+Short snapshots of code may be availble.
 The completed template will be released after I test the system on a completed project first.

 For the previous version of Trainer, please see https://github.com/ThisUserIsSuperCool/dist_optuna_plus_wandb.